FrankReiser/ReiserRT_ByteStreambuf/README.md

 # ReiserRT_ByteStreambuf

 Frank Reiser's C++11 implementation of a Byte Stream Buffer to perform serialization using iostream instances.
+This component has been tested to be interface-able with C++20 compiles.
+Note that the compiled library code is built using the c++11 standard.

 ## Overview
 This library package affords the ability to use iostream instances with unsigned character blocks